 For many newer home cooks, soufflés are the ultimate aspirational recipe.
 That’s because the versatile dish, which can be savory or sweet, hits on so many foundational techniques that it’s an ideal teaching tool.
-“Plus, it looks intimidating, but it’s easy,” says chef Kathy Gold, owner of In The Kitchen Cooking School in Haddonfield, NJ.
+“Plus, it looks intimidating, but it’s easy,” says Kathy Gold, chef and owner of In The Kitchen Cooking School in Haddonfield, New Jersey.
 But to make them, of course, you need the right cookware.
 To rise properly, soufflés need a heavy, straight-sided vessel with a fluted rim.

 These ramekins are not only the best budget pick, but they’re also among the most classic options out there.
 The straight, ridged sides and fluted rim are a staple in professional restaurants and catering kitchens for a reason: They get the job done.
 They come six to a set, and you're sure to find yourself reaching for them in all kinds of situations that show off how versatile this cookware can be.

 These ramekins doubled as a serving dish for olives, nuts, mustard, and other condiments.
 They are also just the right size for mise en place when we prepped to cook.
 While testing these ramekins, we took them directly from the freezer to the oven to bake soufflés.
 They withstood the temperature change rather well.
 The soufflés baked evenly with a nice rise.

 While these ramekins are on the smaller size, we noticed that they are a good size for individual portions of crème brûlée and chocolate mousse, and the ridges on the outside helped with gripping.
 Cleaning was easy.
 We simply loaded them in the dishwasher and set it to wash.
 We did not notice any changes in the finish and the ramekins felt sturdy afterward.
 The finish on the ramekins did vary a lot and some had minor dents at the base and felt rough, but it didn't affect their performance at all!